OpenEducationAnalytics/OpenEducationAnalytics/modules/creation_kit/readme.md

 - Explanation of how to use the module: prerequisites (like subscriptions), what types of data transfer services can be used to ingest in OEA

 ## Module Components
+Sample out-of-the box assets for this OEA module include:
 1. [Pipelines](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/creation_kit/pipelines) for ingesting data from multiple sources into the data lake.
 2. [Notebooks](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/creation_kit/notebooks) for cleaning, transforming, anonymizing and enriching data into the data warehouse.
 3. [PowerBI templates](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/creation_kit/powerbi) for exploring, visualizing and deriving insights from the data.